-We’re used to living in a world where adaptations of comic books are some of the biggest movies that come out in any given year (Marvel’s Guardians of the Galaxy recently topped $568 million world wide and is currently the highest grossing domestic movie of 2014).
-Pete Travis’ Dredd, however, was a complete and utter failure at the box office when it was released in September 2012.
-Despite only bringing in $35 million worldwide, it found a second life on home video, breaking sales records, and fans (including most of us here at GFR) have been clamoring for a sequel ever since.
-Even with a tidal wave of popular grass roots support, it’s doubtful that this is ever going to materialize, but that’s never stopped star Karl Urban from talking about it.
-And he recently said if we do see another addition to the franchise, it will likely be a prequel or an origin story, rather than a straight sequel.
+We’re used to living in a world where adaptations of comic books are some of the biggest movies that come out in any given year.
+Even the bad ones usually top a few hundred million.
+The 2012 movie Dredd, however, was a complete and utter failure at the box office when it was released in September 2012.
+Despite only bringing in $35 million worldwide, it found a second life on home video.
+Dredd broke sales records on home video (that was still a thing back then), and fans have been clamoring for Dredd 2 ever since.

 Dredd star Karl Urban has been talking about much he loves the movie and how willing he is to make Dredd 2 almost since the day it was released, and he hasn’t stopped.

 So now, eight-years later here’s the state of things, straight from Karl Urban to fans at C2E2.
 Are we getting Dredd 2 or not?
 Karl Urban says, “Listen, I would love to make it, I’m on the record saying that a bunch of times.
 I don’t know if that’s gonna happen.
 I think that the guys that own the rights to Dredd, Rebellion, I think they’re developing something called ‘Mega-City One’ and it would just be great to see more Dredd, whether it’s with me or not, it doesn’t matter.
 I’m a fan of Dredd and there’s so many great stories there.
 I’d love to see them.
 And I have no doubt that, someday, someone will make it.
 It’s just a matter of time.”